squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 similarly, if you said that ''co.us'' is GREATER than ''fff.co.us'', then the Splay tree searching algorithm might never discover ''co.us'' as a match for ''bbb.co.us''.

 The bottom line is that you can't have one entry that is a subdomain of another.
-Squid-2.2 will warn you if it detects this condition.
+Squid will warn you if it detects this condition.

 == Why does Squid deny some port numbers? ==
 It is dangerous to allow Squid to connect to certain port numbers.
 For example, it has been demonstrated that someone can use Squid as an SMTP (email) relay.
 As I'm sure you know, SMTP relays are one of the ways that spammers are able to flood our mailboxes.
 To prevent mail relaying, Squid denies requests when the URL port number is 25.
-Other ports should be blocked as well, as a precaution.
+Other ports should be blocked as well, as a precaution against other less common attacks.

 There are two ways to filter by port number: either allow specific ports, or deny specific ports.
 By default, Squid does the first.
 This is the ACL entry that comes in the default ''squid.conf'':